cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist-part2-draft.md

 <br>
 <br>

 You need this model, but are there parts which have no need to be serialized?
 Can you strip out parts of the information?
-What information is actually captured by the users versus infered by the tool?
+What information is actually captured by the users in opposition to the information which is infered by the tool?
 Is there any part of this data which has a shorter lifecycle than "load the file"/"save the file"?
+Are other elements referencing it ?

+Those questions are useful to identify complete sub-graphs of the model which have no need to be serialized.
+You can't get faster than not doing any work.

 ### ☑ There is no EClass which could be replaced by an EDatatype

 Any EClass used for an important number of instances should be inspected and a conscious decision should be made about whether it is best modeled as an EClass or as an EDatatype.
-Even with the [EMF Ultra Slim Diet](http://ed-merks.blogspot.fr/2009/01/emf-ultra-slim-diet.html) an EObject comes with an overhead, both in term of memory usage but even more importantly in the overhead framework code might induce (cross-referencers, change recorders..)
+Even with the [EMF Ultra Slim Diet](http://ed-merks.blogspot.fr/2009/01/emf-ultra-slim-diet.html) an EObject comes with an overhead, both in term of memory usage but even more importantly in the overhead framework code might induce (cross-referencers, change recorders..).

 Rule of thumb: if you have many instances which will be never referenced by other instance beside the containing one and you don't really need the individual change notifications of each attribute of the EObject, then it's probably best to model it as an EDatatype.
-An EClass only having EAttributes and not EReferences is also a clear indication that this might be a good candidate for being an EDatatype.
+When an EClass only have EAttributes, no EReference and is not referenced by other objects besides its container it is also a clear indication that this might be a good candidate for being an EDatatype.

 ### ☑ The model has some structure

-There are two main reasons to stay away from flattened models with tens of thousands of instances in a single reference value:
+There are two main reasons to stay away from flat models with tens of thousands of instances in a single reference value:

 1. for legacy reasons, EMF will check the uniqueness of any addition and as such in the Java implementation, a call to `.add()` will check for every item in the list. (there are way to explicitely avoid those checks by using `addUnique()`)
 2. displaying the reference content in the user interface will likely lead to the creation of tens of thousands of SWT items in a list or in a tree.
 SWT is not good at that and that might lead to long freezes.